joshua-afk/joshua-afk/README.md

   - Like, for real.
 I'm currently in commision with different projects.
 - 🌱 Currently learning Colemak-DH (100wpm now!)
 - 📚 Currently reading "You Don't Know JS", "The 5 AM Club", and "The Psychology of Money"
-  - Yes, I'm reading multiple books at a time.
 - 💬 Ask me about Keyboard, Coffee, Books, Manga/Anime, Life and other Random stuffs.
 - 📫 How to reach me: email me at joshuaryan.velasquez.22@protonmail.com
 - ⚡ Fun facts: A person who is always genuinely curious, clueless most of the time.
 Drinks Coffee "sometimes".